There’s something about life in Yowah that brings an influx of winter residents and visitors.

 Yowah Opal Festival

-For opal enthusiasts and those just wishing to browse, Yowah’s annual opal festival will be held this year on July 19-21.
+For opal enthusiasts and those just wishing to browse, Yowah’s annual opal festival is held on the third weekend in July.
 Enjoy two days of stalls with opals, jewellery and other goods in the local hall.
 And in true keeping with a festival, there will be live entertainment on the Friday and Saturday evenings, along with food stalls and a licenced bar throughout the three days.
 For those arriving a few days before the festival, there will be an arts and crafts festival held on the weekend prior, with plenty of local craftsmanship on display.

 Cunnamulla Fella Centre

 Phone (within Australia) 07 4655 8470

 Yowah General Store and Caravan Park also has its version of the bore bath for the exclusive enjoyment of their guests.
 Normal baths sit in quaint little roofless beach houses so you can lie back and enjoy a view of the stars while